fommil/netlib-java/README.md

 Contributing
 ============

+You can contribute by clicking the star button!

 Contributors are encouraged to fork this repository and issue pull requests.
 Contributors implicitly agree to assign an unrestricted licence to Sam Halliday, but retain the copyright of their code (this means